-McKnight earned his Bachelor of Science in Accounting from Brigham Young University, is a Certified Public Accountant, and is an active member of Healthcare Financial Management Association.
+McKnight earned his Bachelor of Science in Accounting from Brigham Young University, is a chartered Global Management Accountant, and is an active member of Healthcare Financial Management Association.
 He was named CFO of the Year in 2012 by Financial Executives International and was awarded a Lifetime Achievement in 2014 by the Phoenix Business Journal, and was named on the Hospital and Health System CFOs to Know in 2015 and 2017 by Becker’s Hospital Review.
 McKnight is an avid motorcyclist, and is active in motorcycle ride fundraisers in support of the hospital.